slatedocs/slate/source/includes/_python.md

 * A link to your app within Scout (if applicable)
 * Your Python version
-* The name of the framework and version you are trying to instrument (ie - Flask 0.10).
+* The name of the framework and version you are trying to instrument (i.e. - Flask 0.10).

 We typically respond within a couple of hours during the business day.